 In April 2009, the Government allocated $50 million to implement cycle trails throughout New Zealand, to be known as Nga Haerenga, the New Zealand Cycle Trail (NZCT) project.

-A new Regional Mid-sized Tourism Facilities Fund of $12 million over four years will be established for smaller scale infrastructure projects that deliver tourism-related facilities that will enhance the quality of tourists’ experience in a region and quickly improve infrastructure in areas where growth is impacting on visitor experience.
+A new Regional Mid-sized Tourism Facilities Fund of $12 million over four years was established to co-fund mid-sized infrastructure projects that deliver facilities utilised by visitors and that enhance the visitor experience.

 Māori tourism adds a rich dimension to New Zealand’s visitor experience, and helps set New Zealand apart from the rest of the world.
 Engaging with Māori culture and concepts can add depth to visitors’ interaction with New Zealand’s landscapes and communities.